Home>> Homeowners Guide to Greener Living

-Non-profit and government certifications can be an excellent way to ensure your home is upholding the highest standards in green living.
+Non-profit and government certifications can be an excellent way to ensure your home is upholding the highest standards of green living.
 These are some of the best overall certifications that have the potential to add value to your home and to your life.

-- LEED (Leadership in Energy and Environmental Design) The LEED certification program is the most widely recognized global standard for eco-friendly building both residential and commercial.
+- LEED (Leadership in Energy and Environmental Design) The LEED certification program is the most widely recognized global standard for eco-friendly buildings both residential and commercial.
 Using attribute points to determine level, a LEED certification will set your home apart, regardless of building stage or status.

 There are countless other certifications you can apply for that assess issues of energy efficiency, air purity, water usage, materials, and more.
 Speak with a specialist to determine which could be right for your situation.

 Looking to get started on transforming your home with a few simple eco-friendly home swaps?
 These changes are an excellent first step toward total sustainability.

 - Double-Glazed Windows These dual-paned windows provide additional insulation to protect your home from temperature fluctuations and regulate energy output used day-to-day.
 If you want to go a step further, look into manufacturers that use recycled materials for both the windows and the frames.

 - Hydro-efficient Toilets Toilets can be a huge water waster so investing in a toilet that uses velocity rather than volume can save you a bunch in the long run.
 Plus, if you’re living in an area experiencing a drought, you’ll be making a positive contribution to water conservation.

 - Solar Water Heater Solar energy is one of the most energy-efficient ways to power a water heater.
 And with easy installation and low maintenance costs, a solar-powered water heater may be an excellent choice for your household.